-- University failing to provide academic accommodations for the victim;
+- University failing to provide academic accommodations for you;

-- University failing to enforce no-contact between the reported perpetrator and victim;
+- University failing to enforce no-contact between the reported perpetrator and you;

 - Professors making disparaging comments about you;

-- College failing to tell a student about their rights to report the assault to law enforcement;
+- College failing to tell you about your rights to report the assault to law enforcement;

 - University officials failing to follow through on reported assault or dragging out an investigation over an unreasonable time period;

-- Failing to provide a student living accommodations; or
+- Failing to provide you living accommodations; or

 - Failing to address continuing harassment or retaliation.

 Failing to Address Sexual Assault Complaints Can Create a Heightened Risk of Assault on Campus

 University Title IX violations can involve discrimination against students both before and after sexual assaults.
-When a student reports a sexual assault and the university ignores the problem, the student may have a Title IX violation after the assault.
+When you report a sexual assault and the university ignores the problem, you may have a Title IX violation after the assault.

 However, if the school fails to act and the perpetrator assaults another victim, then the school may have violated Title IX even before the assault took place by creating a heightened risk of sexual assault by failing to take action for a known problem.

 For example, in a Title IX lawsuit against Baylor University, 10 female students were sexually assaulted by another student.
 Each victim reported the assault and claims the university acted with deliberate indifference.
 The effect of repeated indifference had a reported effect of making students not want to come forward and report sexual violence when the school was not doing anything about punishing the accused students.6

 The victims claimed the university permitted a “campus condition rife with sexual assault.”
 The way the university handled the complaints discouraged others from reporting sexual assault.
 The victims alleged this pattern increased the risk of sexual violence against the victims and other students at the university.7